 The History of Port Ginesta

 The History of Port Ginesta.
-Applications for the development of a marina on the site were made to the Catalonian authorities in 1984, with consent granted in 1987; the Port Ginesta history would begin.
-It was over 35 years ago that two passionate local sailors had the dream to build a marina on the Garraf coast in this location.
+Applications for developing a marina on the site were made to the Catalonian authorities in 1984, with consent granted in 1987; the Port Ginesta history would begin.
+Over 35 years ago, two passionate local sailors dreamed of building a marina on the Garraf coast in this location.
 Jordi Tubella and Elda Balletbo decided to pool their resources together with Lluis Velilla and Jaume Puig.
 The objective was simple and much needed at the time.
-They would build a marina where ordinary people of Barcelona and the surrounding areas would be able to keep their boats.
+They would build a marina where ordinary people of Barcelona and the surrounding areas could keep their boats.
 Little did they realise what such an undertaking would achieve for local people and now for the broader population of Europe.
 It’s been a fantastic success and one that has defined the area.

 Planning the marina

 The plan was bold from the beginning.
 It was a big marina, a base for over 1,000 boats and yachts.
 Port Ginesta will differ from the entire sector that had dominated yachting in the Mediterranean for the last hundred years.
 Port Ginesta was to offer an alternative in both style and cost, and all will be welcome.
 In 1986 the modern marina, designed by the naval architect Norman Cinnamond, was opened.

 Port Ginesta could offer a haven for boats and yachts from 7 to 24 meters in length.
 As the idea developed, it was decided that the marina would be an excellent haven for yachting and boating and where owners could embark on boat building and restoration projects.
 Therefore commercial premises were included in the plan for Port Ginesta from the beginning.